 How many subscribers do you need to make 100k a year?

 Again, there’s no fixed answer to this question because YouTube considers multiple variables in determining a video’s advertising fees.
-But on average, a YouTube channel would need close to a million subscribers to make $100K a year.
+But on average, a YouTube channel needs around a million subscribers to make $60K a year.
+That would mean closer to two million subscribers to make $100K per year, but again, there are multiple variables that impact the math.

 Are You Ready to Make Money on YouTube?